-The world's most haunted hospitals are filled with dark stories of human suffering and in some cases, sadistic torture.
-Many people claim to have encounters with some of these restless spirits trapped in perpetual misery forever haunting abandoned hospitals.
+Some of the world's most haunted places are hospitals filled with dark stories of human suffering and, in some cases, sadistic torture.
+These restless spirits seem trapped in perpetual misery, forever doomed to haunt these torturous places.

-Other spirits of nurses are seen throughout the hospital, such as Grey Lady dressed in an old-fashioned nurse uniform, who accidentally overdosed and killed a patient.
+Other spirits of nurses appear throughout the hospital, such as the Grey Lady dressed in an old-fashioned nurse uniform.
+She's a nurse who accidentally overdosed and killed a patient.
 Distraught, the nurse killed herself.
 Nurses claim they feel a tap on their shoulders whenever they make a mistake.
 Upon turning, they come face to face with the Grey Lady, who shakes her head.

 Many of the London walking ghost tours include Bart's.
 The tours don't venture inside since Bart's is a functioning hospital.

 During those 133 years that the Australian psychiatric hospital, Aradale Asylum, operated, 13,000 people died.
 Destination America states the hospital is one of Australia's most haunted placed.

 The J Ward housed the criminally insane and was once a jail.
 Three prisoners were hanged in the jail, and their bodies were buried on the grounds in an upright position.
 Some believe this position prevents their spirits from finding eternal rest.
 At one time, the hospital conducted highly controversial psychiatric treatments that are now considered torture.

 Some of the ghostly sightings include more than one apparition of a nurse in a white uniform that roams the hospital.
 The ghost, known as Nurse Kerry, haunts the women's wing, and some say they see her watching the tour groups when they enter a specific room.
 The spirit of Old Margaret, a lifetime patient left homeless when the hospital closed, moved back into the hospital where witnesses see her wandering the facility.